 Highly liquid investments with maturities of three months or less at the date of the purchase are considered to be cash equivalents and are stated at cost, which approximates fair value.
-Cash equivalents consist of highly liquid investments in money market funds and were \$886.7 million at December 31, 2020.
-There were no cash equivalents at December 31, 2019.
+Cash equivalents consist of highly liquid investments in money market funds and were \$1,176.7 million and \$886.7 million at December 31, 2021 and 2020, respectively.

 The Company maintains its cash with high credit quality financial institutions.
-The total cash balances insured by the Federal Deposit Insurance Corporation, or FDIC, are up to \$250 thousand per bank.
+The total cash balances insured by the Federal Deposit Insurance Corporation ("FDIC"), are up to \$250 thousand per bank.